arloesol/pierdoc/pier/pricing.md

 You can configure your alert limits which allow you to receive an email alert when this limit has been reached

-You can also configure excess limits which lets you use excess use op to a certain specified limit
+You can also configure excess limits which lets you use excess storage or network up to a certain specified limit

 ## Example